 - Digitalization of the economy and society is rapidly proceeding.
 Cashless payments are becoming more prevalent. - The announcement of a global stablecoin project in 2019 triggered many jurisdictions to consider the possibility of introducing retail CBDC.
-Major jurisdictions have not made a decision to issue CBDC, and their researches and studies are underway.

-At this panel, CBDC is envisaged to be a digital form of currency that users would pay with their smartphone apps and/or cards.
-CBDC

-- would be widely available for day-to-day payments just like cash.
+Major jurisdictions have not made a decision to issue CBDC, and their researches and studies are underway. - At this meeting, CBDC is envisaged to be a digital form of currency that users would pay with their smartphone apps and/or cards.
+CBDC would be widely available for day-to-day payments just like cash.
 Anyone would be able to use anytime and anywhere.
-CBDC is credit-risk free and its payment will have finality.

-CBDC needs to bring benefits to users as a digital means of payment.
-It needs to be designed so as to co-exist and complement with other - CBDC needs to bring benefits to users as a digital means of payment.
-It needs to be designed so as to co-exist and complement with other private payment services.
-Challenges associated with cross-border payments need to be taken into account.
-Public concerns regarding privacy and access to cash should be addressed if CBDC were to be introduced. - This report does not prejudge whether or not to introduce CBDC in Japan.
-Its aim is to summarize the deliberation by the Expert Panel regarding "Design Outline of CBDC," which clearly identifies the basic considerations on main issues and its possible options for CBDC introduction.
+CBDC is credit-risk free and its payment will have finality. - This interim report does not prejudge whether or not to introduce CBDC in Japan.
+Following the report of the Expert Panel, this report's aim is to summarize the discussion on the Liaison Meeting regarding "Design Outline of CBDC," which clearly identifies the basic considerations on main issues and its possible options for CBDC introduction.